youse-seguradora/RxWear/README.md

 # Usage

-Initialize RxWear once, preferably in your Application `onCreate()` via `RxWear.init(...)`.
+Create an RxWear instance once, preferably in your Application's `onCreate()` or by using a dependency injection framework.
 The RxWear class is very similar to the Wearable class provided by the Wearable API.
-Instead of `Wearable.MessageApi.sendMessage(apiClient, nodeId, path, data)` you can use `RxWear.Message.send(nodeId, path, data)`.
+Instead of `Wearable.MessageApi.sendMessage(apiClient, nodeId, path, data)` you can use `rxWear.message().send(nodeId, path, data)`.

-There are also some helper classes to ease the putting/sending of data.
+There are also some helper methods to ease the putting/sending of data.
-* `RxWear.Data.PutDataMap`: Use this to put a DataItem containing a DataMap to a path or a pathPrefix with an auto appended ID.
+* `rxWear.data().putDataMap()`: Use this to put a DataItem containing a DataMap to a path or a pathPrefix with an auto appended ID.
-* `RxWear.Data.PutSerializable`: Use this to put a DataItem containing a Serializable object to a path or a pathPrefix with an auto appended ID.
+* `rxWear.data().putSerializable()`: Use this to put a DataItem containing a Serializable object to a path or a pathPrefix with an auto appended ID.
-* `RxWear.Message.SendDataMap`: Use this to send a message containing a DataMap to either one specific node or all remote nodes.
+* `rxWear.message().sendDataMap()`: Use this to send a message containing a DataMap to either one specific node or all remote nodes.
-* `RxWear.Message.SendSerializable`: Use this to send a message containing a Serializable object to either one specific node or all remote nodes.
+* `rxWear.message().sendSerializable()`: Use this to send a message containing a Serializable object to either one specific node or all remote nodes.

 A few Observable Transformers are included to ease fetching the data.
 Since these include filtering, they cannot operate on Singles by default, but you can use `single.toObservable().compose(...)`.
 * `DataEventGetDataMap`: Use this Transformer to get the DataMap from a DataEvent and optionally filter the events.